exo-exe/vuln-lab-linux/README.md

 # Vulnerable Lab Environment Project - Part One

-This multi-part project is to set up a vulnerable lab environment to conduct penetration tests against vulnerable machines, specifically Metasploitable 2 and Windows 10.
+This multi-part project is to set up a vulnerable lab environment to conduct penetration tests against vulnerable machines, specifically Metasploitable 2 and Windows Server 2008.
 This project also serves as documentation to show that I can use certain tools and techniques.

 The following topics will be covered in this project: